cinghie/yii2-contacts/README.md

 ### Permissions

-To access the module views the user must have this permissions:
+To access the module actions the user must have this permissions:

  - Create: contacts-create-contacts
  - Update: contacts-update-all-contacts or contacts-update-his-contacts